-Join Chris Reilly for an in-depth discussion in this video Algorithmic transformations, part of Up and Running with Grasshopper.
+Join Chris Reilly for an in-depth discussion in this video Algorithmic transformations, part of Learning Grasshopper.

 …Let's talk about the algorithmic approach we can take to transformation in…Grasshopper, and how it's a little bit different than working directly in Rhino.…In this example,…our algorithm generates a six by nine grid of spheres, spaced evenly apart.…The spheres are separated into three groups, each with a different radius.…So, each group is actually half of the radius of the previous.…Now, let's think about how we would make this if we were just working in…Rhino without Grasshopper.…So here's one way.…First I'd start out by making a sphere, and I give it a radius of 0.5 units.…Next I'd make an array of 4 spheres in the Y-direction and…I'd space those 1.25 units apart.…